athkishore/self-hosted-mongodb-recipes/mongodb-server-docker/README.md

-# Setting up a MongoDB server with Docker
+# Setting up a MongoDB Server with Docker

 ## Creating the MongoDB container